paglobal/augmented-tabflow/README.md

 - implement theme switcher
 - refine and organise text. look for anything in quotation marks like "Error!" and such. make use of full stops
 - general code inspection and refactoring
+- inspect and verify types across entire codebase
+- remove all unused imports
+- (maybe) organise all imports
 - (if necessary) differentiate state update functions from storage data update functions
 - type `setStorageData`, `subscribeToStorageData` and `getStorageData` for automatic inference
 - type `sendMessage` and `subscribeToMessage` for automatic inference
-- look for `currentlyDeletedBlahBlah` and `currentlyEditedBlahBlah` and make sure they're in the right places. they should probably be in `sessionService.ts` along with their corresponding functions
 - implement proper error handling and fallbacks. look for keywords `async`, `await`, `error`, `@`, `@error`, `@fallback`, `@maybe`, `until` and `chrome`
 - handle errors in timeouts as well
 - notify users of errors that happen in service workers through message `chrome.runtime.message`
-- make sure to log caught errors (maybe in dev mode only)
+- make sure to log caught errors
-- create util for try catch notify
+- (maybe) create utils for try catch notify (separate ones for service worker and async content fns with fallbacks)
 - resolve unloaded tab status thing with `TreeItemColorPatchOrIcon` component. try to retry and timeout a couple of times
 - (if necessary) add alerts for action start and action complete
 - (if necessary) add test suite